Data Protected - Germany

 The General Data Protection Regulation (EU) (2016/679)(“GDPR”).

-Germany adapted the Federal Data Protection Act (“FDPA”) to the provisions of the GDPR in June 2017 (the “new FDPA”).
-The adaption of various sectoral and state laws, such as the German Social Code and the majority of State Data Protection Acts, is still pending.
+Germany adapted the Federal Data Protection Act (“FDPA”) to the provisions of the GDPR in June 2017 (the “FDPA 2017”) and other sectoral laws were adapted in November 2019.
+The German federal states completed the adaption of their state laws to the provisions of the GDPR in 2018.

 Entry into force

 The GDPR has applied since 25 May 2018.